Function: assertFailure()

 const

-const value: any
+const value: string

 value